sergeballif/sergeballif.github.io/_posts/2016-07-05-g-o-d-vs-steinitz.md

 ![board on move 17]({{site.baseurl}}/images/Move17.jpg)

 Steinitz had been so caught up in the game that he had neglected to annotate any of the recent moves.
-He could always go back at a later date and add in the commentary, though he took a moment to jot down a line or two.
+He could always go back at a later date and add in the commentary, though he took a moment to jot down another line.

 _Note that white is still up a pawn, though black has some compensation in a better protected king._